eduardofv/meli2019/README.md

 **Really cool finding: the spanish language model can be trained with portuguese features and reach a similar BAC**

+### Model in Colab

+Check the model and try it by yourself on this [Google Colab](https://colab.research.google.com/drive/1F9ULSVtsHEGamPKtXp5oMjU5Z_mNMBnH)

 ### Model Summary

 ```